 Here we are the day before Thanksgiving and on the cusp of the holiday season.
 I recommend businesses and nonprofits increase their communications during this time of year.
-Not thoughtless emails just because your supposed to send something out.
+Not thoughtless emails just because you are supposed to send something out.
 But, a well crafted message that is of tremendous value to your community.
 I wrote a blog post about how to discover what is valuable to your audience here.
 Once you have a good idea of what your community is asking you to speak with them about, that's what you focus on.

 So getting back to the holiday season, in my last email, PART 1, I told you there are 3 strategies you need to be implementing in order to end the year strong with sales and revenue if you are a business, with donations and gifts if you are a nonprofit.
 The top 3 strategies are a referral strategy, email strategy, and event strategy.
 Then, I gave you my tips and actions steps to implement a strong referral strategy.